applewoodhoa/applewoodhoa.github.io/meetings/index.md

 ## HOA Meetings

-The next meeting of the Applewood HOA will occur in Q2 2023.
+The next meeting of the Applewood HOA will occur on May 17th 2023 at the pool house.

 ## Meeting Minutes